Acces-sh/daemon/.github/ISSUE_TEMPLATE/1-bug-report.md

   attributes:
   label: Mode
   description: |
-  Tell us whether the issue is on WSL 2 and/or WSL 1.
-You can tell your WSL version by running `wsl -l -v`.
+  Tell us whether the issue is on Docker and/or Linux Package.
   options:
   - label: "Docker image"
   - label: "Linux package"